Kakapo Systems Release Unity Mobile 2.0 for BroadSoft

 “We made some great changes to Unity Mobile this time around, which has full-BroadSoft capabilities.
 Version 2.0 has been changed to match our Windows Client UI, we also support push notifications to distinguish between personal and BroadSoft calls.
 On top of that, we’ve created a central directory where users can access customer records in CRM integrations like Salesforce.
 We even added a remote working solution for call center agents.
 This update really focuses on improving the user experience,” said Tutt.

-For me, Unity Mobile 2.0’s most standout feature is ‘Pull Call,’ which lets individuals across an organization transfer calls from their cell phone to a VoIP phone and vice versa.
+For me, Unity Mobile 2.0’s most standout feature is ‘Pull Call,’ which lets individuals across an organization transfer calls from their cell phone to a VoIP phone system and vice versa.
 This might benefit power users who are constantly on the go, moving from one device to another.

 London-based Kakapo Systems is taking flexibility and mobility to a new level with the release of Unity Mobile 2.0, especially as a growing number of employees participate in BYOD in the workplace.